 The integrated microphone of the E7 Pro has a sub-par performance.
 LFE (low-frequency extension) is at 247Hz, indicating that speech recorded/transmitted with this mic will sound relatively thin.
 The HFE (high-frequency extension) of 2.6KHz results in a speech that's noticeably muffled and lacking detailed.
 The response between the LFE and HFE points is also quite uneven, negatively affecting the intelligibility of speech.

 The noise handling of the integrated microphone is mediocre.
 In our SpNR test, it achieved a speech-to-noise ratio of 12dB, suggesting it is best suited for quiet environments.
 In moderate and loud environments, it will struggle to fully separate speech from ambient noise.

-The Cowin E7 Pro have a good battery life, and will easily last you through an entire day, better than the standard Cowin E7.
+The Cowin E7 Pro have a good battery life, longer than the Cowin E8, and will easily last you through an entire day, better than the standard Cowin E7.
 They are very slow to recharge though, even worse than the E-7.
 They can be used while charging, which is nice.
-Unfortunately there is no power saving feature and they must be turned off manually.
+Unfortunately, there is no power saving feature and they must be turned off manually.

 There is no companion app available for the Cowin E7 Pro.

 The Cowin E7 Pro have an excellent wireless range and can be used wired with the included audio cable.
 They use Bluetooth for wireless connectivity and are easy to pair thanks to NFC support, but they can't pair with multiple devices.
 The audio latency is a bit worse than average for Bluetooth headphones which is fine for audio, but too high for watching videos.

 The Cowin E7 Pro are easy to pair with your device since they support NFC, which is a good thing as they can't pair with multiple devices.